 How die forgings compare to machined bar/plate

 Forgings have grain oriented to shape for greater strength.
 Machined bar and plate may be more susceptible to fatigue and stress corrosion because machining cuts through the material grain pattern.
-In most cases, die forging yields a grain structure oriented to the part shape, resulting in optimum strength, ductility and resistance to impact and fatigue.
+In most cases, die forging yields a grain structure oriented to the part shape, resulting in optimum strength, ductility, and resistance to impact and fatigue.
 Forgings make better, more economical use of materials.
-Flame cutting plate is a wasteful process, one of several fabricating steps that consume more material than needed to make such parts as rings or hubs.
-Even more is lost in subsequent machining.
+The flame cutting plate is a wasteful process, one of several fabricating steps that consume more material than needed to make such parts as rings or hubs.
+Even more, is lost in subsequent machining.
 Forgings yield lower scrap and greater, more cost-effective production.

 Cold Forging is more unusual because most forging is done as hot work, at temperatures up to 2,300 degrees F. Cold forging encompasses many processes–bending, cold drawing, cold heading, coining, extrusions and more, to yield a diverse range of part shapes.
 The temperature of metals being cold forged may range from room temperature to several hundred degrees.

 Open Die Forging is performed between flat dies with no precut profiles is the dies.
-Movement of the work piece is the key to this method.
+The movement of the workpiece is the key to this method.
 Larger parts over 200,000 pounds and eighty feet in length can be hammered or pressed into shape this way.